web-padawan/awesome-web-components/README.md

 * [WEB COMPONENTS AND YOU – DANGERS TO AVOID](http://christianheilmann.com/2014/04/18/web-components-and-you-dangers-to-avoid/) Web Components are a hot topic now.
 Creating widgets on the web that are part of the browser’s rendering flow is amazing.
 * [Melhores Práticas Web Components PT-br](http://tableless.com.br/melhores-praticas-web-components/) Conheça práticas simples que podem ajudar na organização do seu web component.
 * [The Web’s Declarative, Composable Future](http://addyosmani.com/blog/the-webs-declarative-composable-future/) This year, the platform is getting Web Components, bringing forward a way to make the relationships between markup and behaviour a lot less vague when you’re looking at the HTML.

+## Styles Guides

+* [Google Web Components Style Guide](https://github.com/GoogleWebComponents/style-guide) This guide serves as an extension to the Google JavaScript Style Guide with additional style guidance around authoring Web Components, particuarly those in this element collection.
+It is targeted at Google engineers, but may be useful for others too.